-ESL-7A English as a Second Language: Beginning A
+ESL-7A English as a Second Language: Beginning A 5.0 Units / 5.0 hours LEC

 This course will promote the development of beginning level grammar skills in the context of authentic language production including reading, writing, listening and speaking.
 Students will expand vocabulary and oral proficiency and develop competency in sentence level writing leading into paragraph construction.
 This course along with one semester of ESL 7B will cover the grammar topics necessary to complete Beginning level of ESL.